-Costa Rica is a country that is filled with history, oriented around its natural beauty, wildlife and religion, but there’s even more to it than that.
+Costa Rica has a history-oriented around its natural beauty, wildlife, and religion, but there’s even more to it.
 These are the most historical and famous landmarks in Costa Rica that you need to visit.

 - 1. National Museum of Costa Rica